 - Pull your left heel to your left glute.
 Then, switch legs.

 Whatever your activity of choice is, there may be times when you’re just not up to it.
-Perhaps some of your joints are acting up, making it impossible to perform your usual routine.
+Remember to listen to your body and take days off.
 Forcing inflamed joints into action may result in an even worse flare-up.

-For these instances, it’s good to have a plan B that includes a less rigid exercise routine.
-For example, if your hands need a break, you can still walk or exercise in the pool.
+But you can still exercise areas of the body that aren’t feeling sore.
+For example, if your hands need a break, try walking or exercising in the pool.
 If your toes hurt, you can still exercise your arms and shoulders.

 - Apply one for 10 minutes every couple of hours, but don’t put ice directly on your skin.